mui/material-ui/pages/api/list-item-avatar.md

 ---
 filename: /packages/material-ui/src/ListItemAvatar/ListItemAvatar.js
+title: API of ListItemAvatar
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # ListItemAvatar

+<p class="description">The API documentation of the ListItemAvatar React component.</p>

 It's a simple wrapper to apply the `dense` mode styles to `Avatar`.